Wire-Network/wire-docs/docs/api-reference/tooling/clio/index.md

   -x,--expiration             set the time in seconds before a transaction expires, defaults to 30s -f,--force-unique           force the transaction to be unique. this will consume extra bandwidth and remove any protections against accidently issuing the same transaction multiple times
-  -s,--skip-sign              Specify if unlocked wallet keys should be used to sign transaction -j,--json                   print result as json --json-file TEXT            save result in json format into a file -d,--dont-broadcast         don't broadcast transaction to the network (just print to stdout) --return-packed             used in conjunction with --dont-broadcast to get the packed transaction
+  -s,--skip-sign              Specify if unlocked wallet keys should be used to sign transaction -j,--json                   print result as JSON --json-file TEXT            save result in json format into a file -d,--dont-broadcast         don't broadcast transaction to the network (just print to stdout) --return-packed             used in conjunction with --dont-broadcast to get the packed transaction